 - Event title

-- Logistical information (date, time, location)
+- Logistical information (proposed date, time, location)

-- Participants (name and institutional affiliation)
+- Participants (names and institutional affiliations)

 - Brief description of the content and thematic relevance of the event (400 word limit).
 All events must have an academic or cultural significance.
 CLAS does not support social events.

-- Itemized project budget with (whenever available) other funding sources secured or sought.
+- Itemized project budget with (whenever available) other funding sources secured or sought

 - If applying for sponsorship, please specify the amount of funding requested or, if applicable, the type of administrative help that is needed (e.g., publicity, logistical arrangements, accounting).
 All initiatives that receive funding or other forms of support must include the name and/or logo of CLAS on all printed and digital publicity.